 Participants who meet a priori criteria of poor cognitive performance (i.e., those who score poorly in any cognitive domain and show significant cognitive decline from previous visit) are invited to a Stage 2 evaluation based on an informant interview.
-The participant provides permission to contact an informant during the clinic visit.
-The informant interview includes the CDR informant interview that provides information about the participant's functional status, and the Neuropsychiatric Inventory that gives information about any neuropsychiatric symptoms the participant may be experiencing.
+The participant provides permission to contact an informant during the clinic or home/LTCF visit.
+The informant interview includes the CDR informant interview (form CDI) that provides information about the participant's functional status, and the Neuropsychiatric Inventory (form NPI) that gives information about any neuropsychiatric symptoms the participant may be experiencing.
 Eligibility for Stage 2 is determined by the selection algorithm, based on information collected using the NCS form.
 Site staff run a CDART report (Participant Selection to Stage 2 report) which returns the list of participants who are eligible for Stage 2 data collection.